Typical A-level offer

 - This programme has been accredited by the Royal Geographical Society (with IBG).

-- State of the art teaching facilities with the latest technology to enhance learning
+- Modern teaching facilities with the latest technology to enhance learning.

 Department of Geography and Earth Science: lecturers are all qualified to PhD level or working towards a PhD.